Solving the Stock Option Forecast problem by a numerical method for the Black-Scholes Equation with Machine Learning Classification Model: Quasi-reversibility Model and Black–Scholes Model

+The stock market, also known as the equity market, consists of buyers and sellers trading ownership of businesses.
+To profit in such a market, one must intuitively guess market trends, aiming to buy low and sell high.
+However, due to the market's volatility and the ill-posed nature of predicting exact stock prices caused by noisy data and model sensitivity, accurate predictions remain challenging.
+Therefore, a more generalized approach, such as estimating market gains or losses, is often more feasible.

+Options trading involves contracts that grant the right to buy or sell stock in the future.
+Predicting whether an option will trade higher can lead to market profits.
+We developed the Quasi-Reversibility Method (QRM) to capture market movements by solving the ill-posed problem of the Black–Scholes model to predict option prices one day in advance \cite{KlibGol}.
+Our research utilizes the QRM-derived minimizer, which predicts future option data, combined with other stock market features to forecast market movements.
+By integrating these option price predictions, we aim to improve the accuracy of predicting whether the overall market will gap up or down, acknowledging the short-term inefficiencies that may exist in the market.

+We propose using ensemble methods, such as gradient boosting trees and random forests, as well as other advanced classification techniques including k-nearest neighbors, and neural networks, to classify future market data.
+By combining these classification models with QRM, we aim to capture critical market features that influence overall price movements, assuming limited market volatility in the short term.
+Our approach involves designing weak learners to classify market movements into different categories and then improving the results by minimizing the loss function.

+This paper provides an introduction to the Quasi-Reversibility Model (QRM) employed in our research, along with a brief summary of prior work in this area.
+Additionally, we present various classification models, including gradient boosting, random forests, k-nearest neighbors, and neural networks, and explain how these models are applied using the results obtained from QRM.
+The findings are demonstrated through an analysis of key features and confusion matrices.
+Following this, we provide a comprehensive summary of critical evaluation metrics such as precision, recall, and accuracy.
+Finally, we discuss future developments and potential directions for this research.
+If the proposed classification models yield favorable results, they could enhance the profitability of options trading by improving the prediction of market movements.

-\section{Quasi-reversibility model and Black–Scholes model}
+\section{Quasi-reversibility Model and Black–Scholes Model}

-\subsection{Black-Scholes equation}
+\subsection{Black-Scholes Equation}

-The Black-Scholes equation is a backward parabolic partial differential equation that is used to solve questions in mathematical finances.
-The proposing model is to use some initial boundary conditions for stock that we are interested in and simulate a more accurate options trading strategy.
-Since it is an ill-posed problem, we will introduce variables $\tau$ to solve the equation backward, which at any given time t, we have
+The Black-Scholes equation is a backward parabolic partial differential equation used in mathematical finance.
+The proposed model uses initial boundary conditions for the stock of interest to simulate a more accurate options trading strategy.
+Since it is an ill-posed problem, we introduce the variable $\tau$ to solve the equation backward, where at any given time $t$, we have: